uwescience/myria-website/projects.markdown

 Perfopticon demontrated that we can build visualization applications on top of Myria.
 We are exploring how big data systems can enable interactive visualizations of large datasets.

 * [Dynamic Client-Server Optimization for Scalable Interactive Visualization on the Web](http://www.interactive-analysis.org/papers/2015/moritz.pdf).
 Dominik Moritz, Jeffrey Heer, and Bill Howe.

+## SQLShare Service

+SQLShare is a database service aimed at removing the obstacles to using relational databases: installation, configuration, schema design, tuning, data ingest, and even application design.
+You simply upload your data and immediately start querying it.
+One of the main lessons from SQLShare is that a relatively minor set of changes to how existing database technology is packaged and delivered is sufficient to convince science and data science users to adopt SQL in their day-to-day data manipulation and analysis tasks, potentially displacing script-and-file based approaches.
+We analyzed the handwritten SQL queries and found that the features of SQLShare were instrumental in attracting new kinds of ad hoc queries and that the SQLShare workload is demonstrably more diverse than a comparable public workload in science, and that users are writing very complex queries by hand.

+* [SQLShare: Results from a Multi-Year SQL-as-a-Service Experiment](https://www.dropbox.com/s/835qvwhbclfuacw/paper.pdf?dl=0), Shrainik Jain, Dominik Moritz, Daniel Halperin, Bill Howe, Ed Lazowska. *SIGMOD 2016*.

+The query log can be downloaded from [SQLShare data release page](https://uwescience.github.io/sqlshare/data_release.html).